 Weekly Depositor

-This is a great way to get into a regular saving habit.
+This is a great way to get into a regular savings habit.
 Decide how much you wish to save each week (from as little as £1) and Plum will move that amount each week into your Combo Depositor.

 What’s the Combo Depositor?
 Instead of multiple transactions coming out of your bank account to satisfy your regular and rule deposits, Plum wraps all your deposits into one.